 The problem arises when you hold beliefs that are mutually contradictory, a condition known as cognitive dissonance.
 If you believe that the interests of the collective outweighs the interests of the individual, then you cannot prioritise the health or safety of your child or your family over the health of the rest of the community.
 If there is inequality within your community, if some people are poorer than others, then as a true communitarian you must sacrifice your individual resources to the greater good of the community.
 If you believe that faith is more important than reason, then you should always rely on prayer rather than a science-and-reason based medical expert.
 If your beliefs and actions are mutually contradictory you are no longer authentic.

 Why is authenticity important?
 It is the basis of communication between humans.
 If I cannot trust what you say, what is the point in listening to you?
 If you do not trust what I say, why am I even speaking?
 A reputation for authenticity, for honesty, is established over time and must be carefully nurtured.
 It is destroyed by just one failure.
 Whole classes of people in society lack authenticity, such as politicians, lawyers, used car salesmen, many biased news sources.
-Some organisations have a hard-earned reputation for authenticity such as The Times of London, or Nature journal.
+Some organisations have a hard-earned reputation for authenticity such as The Times of London, or Nature journal (now being squandered in the age of Covid).
 No one is always right, but some try harder than most.
 Walter Cronkite, a United States news anchor, had an admirable reputation for honesty.
 Maggie Thatcher had a reputation for being brutally honest.
 (Surprisingly, it is very hard to find a list of authentic people on Google, although there are lists of rich people, stupid people, etc.)

 Nature is authentic.
 Animals are authentic.
 The universe is authentic, although mysterious.
 Maths is authentic.
 Death is authentic.
 Children are usually authentic.